EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 // ... other stuff...
 ```

 > Note: `std::thread::hardware_concurrency()` can return `0` if it's unable to determine the number of cores on the machine.
-I've never seen it happen but you might want to handle it.
+Additionally, a process may be restricted to a subset of cores without affecting the value returned by this function.
+Read the documentation and consider providing an override.

 It looks appealing, right?
 You can continue to use your single `io_context` (or `io_service` if you're working in the dark ages) and make use of all your cores with just a few extra lines.
 While it is is a pretty good start, it has drawbacks that, in my humble opinion, mean it should not be the default approach you go for.
 To understand the *why not*, we need to first explore the *why*.